yelkar-snehal/javascript-practise/jsConceptual/variables.md

 temporal dead zone: time between variable hoisting and initialization, when accessed here variable throws refereence error that's why prefer to initialize variables at the top

-Note:
+misc:

-If you assign a value to a variable that has not been declared i.e potato = true it will automatically become a GLOBAL variable.
+- If you assign a value to a variable that has not been declared i.e potato = true it will automatically become a GLOBAL variable.
+- dynamicaaly typed
+- For most purposes ±(253-1) range is quite enough, but sometimes we need the entire range of really big integers, e.g. for cryptography or microsecond-precision timestamps.
+BigInt type was recently added to the language to represent integers of arbitrary length.
+A BigInt value is created by appending n to the end of an integer
+- The special null, undefined values do not belong to any of the types
+- The symbol type is used to create unique identifiers for objects.
+Symbols can be created using the Symbol() function, and their primary use case is to add hidden or special properties to objects that won’t interfere with other properties or methods.
+Since a symbol is a primitive value, if you attempt to create a symbol using the new operator, you will get an error.
+Symbolic properties do not participate in for..in loop.
+Object.keys(user) also ignores them.
+Object.assign copies both string and symbol properties